-Through the Five-Year Master's/Secondary Education Certification Program.
-Students who meet specific admissions criteria may be conditionally admitted into the Graduate Certification Program while still undergraduates.
-The Five-Year Program offers the opportunity for undergraduates from the Colleges of Liberal Arts and Science and Technology to obtain an undergraduate degree while simultaneously pursuing a Master's and Secondary Teaching Education Certification.
+Through the Five-Year Master's/Teacher Certification Program: Students who meet specific admissions criteria may be conditionally admitted into the Graduate Certification Program while still undergraduates.
+The Five-Year Program offers the opportunity for undergraduates from other colleges to obtain an undergraduate degree in their content area while simultaneously pursuing a master's and secondary teaching certification.
 Qualified students who are accepted into this competitive program enroll in graduate-level courses beginning in the fall semester of the junior year.
 Upon successful completion of the undergraduate degree, students make a seamless transition into graduate studies in the College of Education for one additional year.
-After satisfying all graduate program requirements, students are awarded a Master's in Education with Secondary Teacher Certification.
-Development of a Five-Year Master's/Elementary Education Certification Program is anticipated.
-Please consult this website http://www.temple.edu/bulletin/Academic_programs/schools_colleges/ed/intro/generalinfo/ed_generalinfo.shtm for updates about this program.
+After satisfying all graduate program requirements, students are awarded a Master's in Education with teacher certification.

-Through the Graduate Certification Program in the College of Education: Students who have a bachelor's degree from an accredited university in a field outside of education may earn an Intern and/or an Instructional I certification plus a Master of Education degree.
+Through the Graduate Certification Program in the College of Education: Students who have a bachelor's degree from an accredited university in a field outside of education may earn an Intern and an Instructional I certificate in our post-baccalaureate program and a master of education degree.
 Programs are available in Elementary, Secondary, Special Education, and Career and Technical Education.
 In some cases, prerequisite courses are required.